 This interdisciplinary expedition in Alaska’s Wrangell-St. Elias Mountains will help students understand geophysical, biological and cultural change in a rapidly evolving setting situated in the United States’ largest national park.
 With glaciers flowing from 16,000-foot peaks, canyons deeper than Yosemite, and spruce-forested valleys, the Wrangell-St. Elias study area is in the middle of the world’s largest international complex of protected wilderness lands.
 Glaciation, volcanism, erosion and ecological succession are exposed and active, making Wrangell-St. Elias an ideal natural laboratory in which to explore Alaska’s landscape of extremes.
 In one and three-week backpacking trips in rugged Alaskan wilderness, including camping and hiking on glaciers, students will investigate the politics of Alaska’s protected lands and inquire into personal roles in wild lands preservation and conservation.
-This class considers geologic time and geomorphic process questions such as, “How did the Wrangell Mountains form and what is the history of the glaciers they support?”
-Hiking up from the valley floor, we ask questions such as, “What are the successional changes in fluctuating glacier-edge environments?” and “What are the ecological characteristics of unique alpine habitat where Dall sheep, brown bear, and mountain goat overlap?”
+This program considers geologic time and geomorphic process questions such as, “How did the Wrangell Mountains form and what is the history of the glaciers they support?”
+Hiking up from the valley floor, we ask questions such as, “What are the successional changes in fluctuating glacier-edge environments?”
+“What are the ecological characteristics of unique alpine habitat where Dall sheep, brown bear, and mountain goat overlap?”
 Quantitative methods will be used to assess botanical diversity.
-Throughout the class we will also study adaptations of species to the stresses of sub-arctic existence, and see first-hand the effects of climate change on the landscape.
+Throughout the program we will also study adaptations of species to the stresses of sub-arctic existence, and see first-hand the effects of climate change on the landscape.
 Following in the footsteps of Darwin and Linnaeus we will keep a daily natural history field journal, writing and drawing our observations for a permanent personal record of our time in the Wrangells.

 The first part of the summer is quite structured, with lectures, workshops and field exercises providing a foundation in local geology, ecology, culture and policy.
 Starting in Week 2, students will develop skills in backcountry backpacking and camping in Alaskan wilderness.
 The second half of the summer centers on field work in small, applied group projects.
 During a three-week backcountry expedition with one re-supply, students will focus intensively on data collection and research.
 The results of this field work will be synthesized during the last week of the summer, culminating with oral and written project presentations to our group, and local people interested in Wrangell-St. Elias National Park & Preserve.